EastEnders: 2020s

 In February 2020, EastEnders celebrated its 35th anniversary with a stunt on the River Thames leading to the death of Dennis Rickman Jr (Bleu Landau).

-It was announced on 18 March 2020 that production had been suspended on EastEnders and other BBC Studios continuing dramas in light of new government guidelines following the COVID-19 pandemic, and that broadcast of the show would be reduced to two 30-minute episodes per week, broadcast on Mondays and Tuesdays, respectively.
-A spokesperson confirmed that the decision was made to reduce transmission so that EastEnders could remain on-screen for longer.
+It was announced on 18 March 2020 that production had been suspended on EastEnders and other BBC Studios continuing dramas in light of new government guidelines following the COVID-19 pandemic, and that broadcast of the show would be reduced to two 30-minute episodes per week, broadcast on Mondays and Tuesdays.
+A spokesperson confirmed that the decision was made to use up pre-shot episodes more slowly so that EastEnders could remain on-screen for longer.
 Two months later, Charlotte Moore, the director of content at the BBC, announced plans for a return to production.
 She confirmed that EastEnders would return to filming during June 2020 and that there would be a transmission break between episodes filmed before and after production paused.
-When production recommences, social distancing measures will be utilised and the show's cast will be required to do their own hair and make-up, which is normally done by a make-up artist.
+When production recommenced, social distancing measures were utilised and the show's cast were required to do their own hair and make-up, which is normally done by a make-up artist.

 It was announced on 3 June 2020 that EastEnders would go on a transmission break following the broadcast of episode 6124 on 16 June.
-A behind-the-scenes show, EastEnders: Secrets From The Square, will air in the show's place during the transmission break and is hosted by television personality Stacey Dooley.
-The first episode of the week features exclusive interviews with the show's cast, while the second episode will be a repeat of "iconic" episodes of the show.
-Beginning on 22 June 2020, Dooley interviews two cast members together in the show's restaurant set while observing social distancing measures.
+A behind-the-scenes show, EastEnders: Secrets From The Square, would air in the show's place during the transmission break, hosted by television personality Stacey Dooley.
+The first episode of the week featured exclusive interviews with the show's cast, while the second episode was a repeat of "iconic" episodes of the show.
+Beginning on 22 June 2020, Dooley interviewed two cast members together in the show's restaurant set while observing social distancing measures.
 Kate Phillips, the controller of BBC Entertainment, explained that EastEnders: Secrets From The Square would be the "perfect opportunity to celebrate the show" in the absence of the show.
 Jon Sen, the show's executive producer, expressed his excitement at the new series, dubbing it "a unique opportunity to see from the cast themselves just what it is like to be part of EastEnders".